ViewBridge:Revisiting Cross-View Localization from Image Matching: Experiments

-We evaluate our approach on two public cross-view localization datasets and introduce a new benchmark for fine-grained cross-view image matching:
+We conduct extensive experiments on two mainstream public cross-view localization datasets and our introduced fine-grained cross-view image matching benchmark.

-\textbf{VIGOR}~\cite{zhu2021vigor} contains ground-view panoramas and aerial-view images collected from four U.S. cities.
-It supports two experimental settings: (i) \textit{same-area}, where both training and testing samples are drawn from all cities; and (ii) \textit{cross-area}, where training is conducted on two cities and testing on the other two.
-Since no official validation set is provided, we randomly sample 20\% of the training data for validation and use the remaining 80\% for training.
+\textbf{VIGOR}~\cite{zhu2021vigor} provides ground-view panoramas and satellite images from four major U.S. cities.
+It defines two evaluation protocols: (i) \textit{same-area}, where both training and testing samples are drawn from all cities; and (ii) \textit{cross-area}, where training is performed on two cities and testing on the remaining two.
+Since no official validation split is available, we randomly assign 20\% of the training samples for validation and use the remaining 80\% for training.

-\textbf{DReSS-D}~\cite{zhang2025cross} is a reprocessed version of DReSS~\cite{xia2025cross}, containing aligned ground-view panoramas and aerial-view images from six global cities.
-It follows the same-area and cross-area evaluation protocols as VIGOR.
-Similarly, we adopt a 80\%-20\% training-validation split from the original training data.
+\textbf{DReSS-D}~\cite{zhang2025cross} is a reprocessed and geometrically aligned version of DReSS~\cite{xia2025cross}, containing paired ground-view panoramas and satellite images from six globally distributed cities.
+It follows the same evaluation protocols as VIGOR, and we adopt the same 80\%-20\% training-validation division within the official training set.

-\textbf{CVFM} is our newly proposed benchmark for fine-grained cross-view image matching between ground-view and aerial-view images, providing the first dense point-to-point correspondences across views.
-Images are sourced from DReSS~\cite{xia2025cross}, with ground-truth correspondences obtained by projecting 3D points from the ground-view into the aerial-view using DReSS-D~\cite{zhang2025cross} depth supervision (see Fig.~\ref{fig:exp_CVFM_dataset}).
-A \(30\,\mathrm{m}\) distance threshold is applied to filter ground-view pixels, ensuring projected points remain within aerial coverage; the retained pixels define the \textbf{valid region}.
-To guarantee annotation quality, three master's students with computer vision backgrounds manually verified all candidate pairs over three weeks.
-The final benchmark contains 32,509 high-quality image pairs.
+\textbf{CVFM Benchmark} is our newly proposed benchmark for fine-grained cross-view image matching between ground and satellite perspectives, offering the first large-scale evaluation resource with dense pixel-level correspondences.
+All images are sourced from DReSS~\cite{xia2025cross}, while ground-truth correspondences are generated by projecting 3D points from the ground view into the satellite domain using DReSS-D~\cite{zhang2025cross} depth supervision (see Fig.~\ref{fig:exp_CVFM_dataset}).
+To ensure that projections fall within valid satellite coverage, we apply a \(30\,\mathrm{m}\) spatial threshold to filter out-of-bounds pixels, and define the remaining region as the \textbf{valid area}.
+Finally, three graduate students with expertise in computer vision rechecked all candidate pairs to determine their suitability, resulting in a high-quality benchmark comprising 32,509 image pairs.